mozilla/sumo-tests/README.md

 We love working with contributors to fill out the Selenium test coverage for sumo-tests, but it does require a few skills.
 You will need to know some Python, some Selenium and you will need some basic familiarity with GitHub.

 If you know some Python, it's worth having a look at the Selenium framework to understand the basic concepts of browser-based testing and especially page objects.
-Our suite currently uses [Selenium RC][rc].

 If you need to brush up on programming but are eager to start contributing immediately, please consider helping us find bugs in Mozilla [Firefox][firefox] or find bugs in the Mozilla web-sites tested by the [WebQA][webqa] team.